sissbruecker/linkding-fly-io/README.md

 fly volumes create linkding_data --region=<region> --size 10
 ```
 This will create a volume with a size of 10GB, which is currently the minimum that you can use.
-Note that the volume needs to be created  in a specific region.
-You should enter the same region that you picked when running `flytcl launch`.
+Note that the volume needs to be created  in a specific `<region>`.
+I would recommend to use the same region that you picked when running `flytcl launch`.
 You can see a list of all regions [here](https://fly.io/docs/reference/regions/).

 ## Application configuration